wtodom/2013-fall/cs475/notes.md

 		- S -> bSa
 		- S -> SS

+- If a CFG has more than one possible parse tree for any string in the language it is considered "ambiguous", and is not ideal.

 ## 23 September 2013

 - Example: Table of Distinguishabilities - image @ 1:16